DigitalPhonetics/IMS-Toucan/README.md

 --finetune (if this is present, the provided checkpoint will be fine-tuned on the data from this pipeline)

 --model_save_dir <path to a directory where the checkpoints should be saved>

+--wandb (if this is present, the logs will be synchronized to your weights&biases account, if you are logged in on the command line)

+--wandb_resume_id <the id of the run you want to resume, if you are using weights&biases (you can find the id in the URL of the run)>
 ```

 After every epoch, some logs will be written to the console.
 If the loss becomes NaN, you'll need to use a smaller